atusy/ddc-filter-converter_dictionary/README.md

-Adds info to completion candidates based if a definition exists in one of the specified dictionaries.
+Adds info to completion candidates if a definition exists in one of the specified dictionaries.

 Dictionaries are JSON files following `Record<string, unknown>`.